 The purpose of the Medicaid County Health Department (CHD) Certified Match Program is to provide reimbursement to CHDs for medically necessary nursing, medication, administration, and social work services provided in a school setting to Medicaid-enrolled students from birth through 20 years of age.

 Medicaid may reimburse for services under the Early Intervention Services (EIS) program for Florida's infants and toddlers from birth to 36 months of age who have EIS services authorized in their Individualized Family Support Plan.
 These services include: screenings; initial or follow-up evaluations; and individual or group sessions.
-These services are for children who have a developmental delay(s) or a condition(s) that has a high probability of resulting in developmental delay(s).
+These services are for children who have a developmental delay(s) or a condition(s) that has a high probability of resulting in a developmental delay(s).
 All EIS services must be medically necessary.

 The Medical Foster Care (MFC) program enables Medicaid eligible children from birth through 20 years of age with medically-complex conditions whose parents cannot care for them in their own homes, to live and receive care in foster homes rather than in hospitals or other institutional settings.
 Children’s Medical Services (CMS) recruits MFC parents and provides training for them to care for the medically necessary needs of these children.